-(2) These amounts represent the weighted average exercise price for the total number of outstanding options.

-(3) The shares of common stock reflected in this column include shares available for issuance under the 2010 Plan.
-This column does not reflect shares that were the subject of outstanding awards under the 2010 Plan or the 2004 Plan at December 31, 2015.
+- These amounts represent the weighted average exercise price for the total number of outstanding options. - The shares of common stock reflected in this column include shares available for issuance under the 2010 Plan.
+This column does not reflect shares that were the subject of outstanding awards under the 2010 Plan at December 31, 2016.